gvolpe/nix-config/README.md

     └── wm
 ```

-- `home`: all the user programs and dotfiles.
+- `home`: all the user programs, services and dotfiles.
 - `imgs`: screenshots and other images.
 - `install.sh`: the install script.
 - `misc`: cheat-sheets, docs and useful commands.